neams-th-coe/cardinal/doc/content/tutorials/cht1.md

   end=AuxVariables

 The [Transfer](https://mooseframework.inl.gov/syntax/Transfers/index.html)
- system in MOOSE is used to communicate auxiliary variables across applications;
+ system is used to communicate auxiliary variables across applications;
 a boundary heat flux will be computed by MOOSE and applied as a boundary condition in NekRS.
 In the opposite direction, NekRS will compute a surface temperature that will be applied as a boundary condition in MOOSE.
 Therefore, both the flux (`flux`) and surface temperature (`nek_temp`) are declared as auxiliary variables.
-The solid app will *compute* `flux`, while `nek_temp` will simply *receive* a solution from the NekRS sub-application.
+The solid app will *compute* `flux`, while `nek_temp` will simply *receive* a solution from NekRS.
 The flux is computed as a constant monomial field (a single value per element) due to the manner in which material properties are accessible in auxiliary kernels in MOOSE.
 However, no such restriction exists for receiving the temperature from NekRS, so we define